pouretrebelle/chareads.com/content/videos/migrated/2020-03-03-notes-from-underground-fyodor-dostoyevsky/index.md

 ownedBy: Notes From Underground, Fyodor Dostoyevsky

 quote: |
-  I am a sick man....I am an angry man.
+  I am a sick man… I am an angry man.
 I am an unattractive man.
 I think there is something wrong with my liver.

 timestamps:
   - t: 5